 Similarly, Behaviors work as ways to add common functionality between models.
 For example, if you store user data in a tree structure, you can specify your User model as behaving like a tree, and gain free functionality for removing, adding, and shifting nodes in your underlying tree structure.

-Models also are supported by another class called a DataSource.
+Models are also supported by another class called a DataSource.
 DataSources are an abstraction that enable models to manipulate different types of data consistently.
 While the main source of data in a CakePHP application is often a database, you might write additional DataSources that allow your models to represent RSS feeds, CSV files, LDAP entries, or iCal events.
-DataSources allow you to associate records from different sources: rather than being limited to SQL joins, DataSources allow you to tell your LDAP model that it is associated to many iCal events.
+DataSources allow you to associate records from different sources: rather than being limited to SQL joins, DataSources allow you to tell your LDAP model that it is associated with many iCal events.

 The names of these methods should be descriptive enough to let you know what they do.
 You can find the details in the models chapter.

 A Helper is a class that aids in view logic.
 Much like a component used among controllers, helpers allow presentational logic to be accessed and shared between views.
-One of the core helpers, JsHelper, makes Ajax requests within views much easier and comes with support for jQuery (default), Prototype and Mootools.
+One of the core helpers, JsHelper, makes AJAX requests within views much easier and comes with support for jQuery (default), Prototype and Mootools.

 Most applications have pieces of view code that are used repeatedly.
 CakePHP facilitates view code reuse with layouts and elements.
 By default, every view rendered by a controller is placed inside a layout.
 Elements are used when small snippets of content need to be reused in multiple views.